nykoliuk/nm-font-awesome/readme.txt

 1. In your WordPress dashboard, head over to the *Plugins* section.
 1. Activate *NM Font Awesome*.

-**Coming soon**

-In the near future there will be a PRO version, where you can use all Awesome Icons.

 == Frequently Asked Questions ==

 = If you have questions, suggestions or idea for development. =